Walt Disney Studios Home Entertainment: Distribution

-The company currently distributes digital media, Blu-ray discs and DVDs under many labels around the world.
+The company currently distributes digital media, and formerly distributed Blu-ray discs and DVDs internally under many labels around the world until the early-to-mid 2020s, when it struck a deal with Sony Pictures Home Entertainment to handle distribution for them.

 Moratorium practices

 Disney is notable for implementing a longtime moratorium practice on its film library, known in the industry as the "Disney Vault".
 Disney has stated that this practice of moratorium is done to both control their market and to allow the studio's films to be reissued for subsequent generations of viewers.
-This practice was extended to the 20th Century Fox library, after its acquisition by Disney in 2019.
+This practice was extended to the 20th Century Fox library, after its acquisition by Disney in early 2019.